denisCabrera/portfolio-site/README.md

+> ⚠️ **This site is currently under active construction.**
+> Expect frequent updates and improvements as I continue building out content, features, and styling.

 # 🧠 Denis Cabrera's Portfolio Site

 Welcome to my technical portfolio and knowledge base.
 This site showcases my hands-on work in **cloud security**, **automation**, and **AI integration**.
 It includes projects, cheat sheets, study notes, and technical blogs — all built and documented by me.